JUNIOR SCHOOL CURRICULUM

 Our core curriculum merges traditional academic subjects with equally important practical, spiritual and creative learning.
 For students requiring it, the School also provides support and extension opportunities.
 Regular small group sessions for all students enable higher teacher/student discussions and take the form of in-class support, individual and small group work and Learning Teams.
 Our highly qualified teachers are skilled at providing experiences that are engaging and relevant and are backed by a rigorous process of planning and review.

-The core curriculum includes English, Mathematics, History, Geography, Science, Technology, Health Education, Music, the Arts, Physical Education, Religious and Values Education (RAVE), and Indonesian.
+The core curriculum includes English, Mathematics, History, Geography, Science, Technology, Health Education, Music, the Arts, Physical Education, Wellbeing, and Indonesian.
 The syllabus is underpinned by brain-based learning theory and thinking skills so collaboration and being an active participant in the learning journey is woven throughout each day.

 Literacy and Numeracy